"Ekbletomys"

-"Ekbletomys hypenemus" is an extinct oryzomyine rodent from the islands of Antigua and Barbuda, Lesser Antilles.
-It was described as the only species of the subgenus "Ekbletomys" of genus Oryzomys in a 1962 Ph.D. thesis, but that name is not available under the International Code of Zoological Nomenclature and the species remains formally unnamed.
-It is currently referred to as "Ekbletomys hypenemus" in the absence of a formally available name.
-The species is now thought to be extinct, but association with introduced Rattus indicates that it survived until before 1500 BCE on Antigua.
+"Oryzomys hypenemus" is an extinct species of rodent from the islands of Antigua and Barbuda, Lesser Antilles.
+It was described as the only species of the subgenus "Ekbletomys" of genus Oryzomys in a 1962 Ph.D. thesis, but because that name was not available under the International Code of Zoological Nomenclature the species remains formally unnamed to this day.
+Though considered extinct, examinations of Rattus indicate that it survived until before 1500 BCE on Antigua.